-Alexis Oberdorfer was named LSS’ first Vice President and Chief Officer of Community Engagement and Partnerships in August 2021.
+Alexis Oberdorfer was named LSS’ first Vice President of Community Engagement and Partnerships in August 2021.
 In this role, Alexis will lead LSS in partnering with other organizations and community leaders to advance new innovations, partnerships that build healthier, more sustainable communities and to improve the lives of the persons we serve.

 Alexis joined Children’s Home Society of Minnesota (Children’s Home) in 2008 where she held various positions, most recently as President and Associate Vice President of Adoption for LSS.
 She spearheaded and operationalized the partnership and subsequent affiliation between Lutheran Social Services and Children’s Home that began in 2012.